Kuttle/zoho-crm-serverless/README.md

 # zoho-crm-serverless
-Serverless functioin for adding entries for your Zoho CRM.
+Serverless function for adding entries for your Zoho CRM.